MaxHass12/Head_First_C/Chapter_2/NOTES.md

 - How does `scanf()` work ?
 Takes 2 argument, type of the variable and address of the variable.
 It expects the user to input and updates the variable according to the input.

-- Any function which updates a variable, wants the address of the variable as argument.
+- Any function which updates a variable, wants the address of the variable.

 - We can update the contents of multiple variable with `scanf()`

+- When declare the size of an array it includes the NULL character. `scanf` does not include that NULL character, so the size of the input mentioned in `scanf` is 1 less the size of the array.

 # 13. Be careful with scanf()